-Cordell brings 20 years of experience to his leadership of the Aspen Institute Socrates Program, a global education forum for leaders and Expectant Advisory, a privately-held leadership consultancy.
-Previous to his current roles, Cordell held leadership roles with TechTown Foundation, the Bill and Melinda Gates Foundation, Business Roundtable, National Alliance for Public Charter Schools and the IBM Corporation.
+Internationally recognized for cross-sector successes in philanthropy, education, and technology; Cordell is currently managing principal of Expectant Advisory, an equity-focused consulting collaborative, and the executive director of the Aspen Institute Socrates Program, a global education forum.
+Before his current roles, Cordell held leadership roles with the TechTown Foundation, Bill and Melinda Gates Foundation, Business Roundtable, National Alliance for Public Charter Schools, and the IBM Corporation.